groundy

 Architecture

-• A VQGAN (Vector Quantized Generative Adversarial Network) vocoder that reconstructs waveforms from those tokens
+• A VQGAN vocoder that reconstructs waveforms from the full discrete token sequence

 Zero-Shot Voice Cloning

 The standout capability is zero-shot voice cloning: provide 3–10 seconds of reference audio and S2 replicates that voice across any script, in any supported language, without fine-tuning.
-The model was trained on over 10 million hours of audio across approximately 80 languages, enabling cross-lingual transfer—clone an English voice and read Japanese copy.3
+The model was trained on over 10 million hours of audio across approximately 80 languages, enabling cross-lingual transfer—clone an English voice and read Japanese copy.
+(MarkTechPost.
+“Fish Audio Releases Fish Audio S2: A New Generation of Expressive TTS with Absurdly Controllable Emotion.”
+March 10, 2026)

 # Fish-Speech inference example (local deployment)